 This set of Delta Creative Ceramcoat paints (affiliate link) makes is super easy to blend colors and create desirable shadows.

-These inexpensive Princeton brushes (affiliate link) have become my favorites.
+Check out these inexpensive Princeton brushes (affiliate link) have become my favorites.
 They feel great and work even better.

 Self-grip tape (affiliate link) is wonderful to extend the life of a carving glove, or to protect fingers on your noncarving hand.